AshLaw96/Sonic-Stack/README.md

 ## UX

-Sonic Stacks purpose is to help resolve peoples lack of enthusiasm by giving them a fun challenge to solve.
+Sonic Stack's purpose is to help resolve people's boredom and lack of enthusiasm by giving them a fun challenge to solve.

-The site will have 1 main page with 3 different levels/sections, that make it feel like 3 separate pages and a 404 error page.
-The first main section will contain the easy level game area with a background image a rules and score area, a button area containing movement buttons, a start/pause button and a reset button.
-The next segment is the medium section, which will have a different background image and title and the final part will contain the hard section, which will also have a different background image and title.
+The site will have 1 main page with 3 different levels/sections which makes it feel like 3 separate pages, alongside a 404 error page.
+The first main section will contain the easy level game area with a background image, a rules and score area, a button area containing movement buttons, a start/pause button and a reset button.
+The next segment is the medium section, which will have a different background image and title, and the final part will contain the hard section, which will also have a different background image and title.
 Each section will consist with the same header and footer elements and follow the same layout design so the user can easily navigate through the site.
-The 404 will follow the same layout but with just some error message and image in the main section and with no content in the footer.
+The 404 will follow the same layout but with just an error message and image in the main section and have no content in the footer.

 ### Colour Scheme

-- The design of the Tetris game will incorporate both the slick colours from Sonic and old school styles from Tetris.
+- The design of the Tetris-style game will incorporate both the slick colours from Sonic and old school styles from Tetris.
   - `#FFFFFF` used for primary text.
   - `#000000` used for main background.
   - `#3061E3` used for blocks.